 Forklift Headlights

 Headlights are one of the most common types of forklift lights.
-They help alert other drivers and workers when you’re coming toward them, so it’s essential to always keep your headlights in good condition.
+They help alert other drivers and workers when something or someone is coming towards them.
+That’s why it’s essential to always keep your headlights in good condition.

 Forklifts Reverse Lights

-There are many reasons why a forklift might need to reverse, so your backup lights must work properly.
-Like your forklift headlights, you’ll want to ensure your tail lights are in good condition during all pre-operational safety checks.
+There are many reasons why a forklift might need to reverse, so backup lights must work properly.
+Like forklift headlights, taillights should be in good condition during all pre-operational safety checks.

 How do accidents happen around forklifts?

 - Electric forklifts are silent.
 Increasingly, workplaces are moving to cleaner, quieter, and more cost-effective electric lifts.
-But, not being able to hear a forklift increases the risk of being struck by a forklift.
+Not being able to hear a forklift increases the risk of being struck by one.

 - Workers become complacent.
-Accustomed to the signs, sounds, and signals of forklifts (and other warehouse and workplace noise), workers may not listen to or hear the danger of a forklift, even when it is looming.
+Accustomed to the signs, sounds, and signals of forklifts, workers may become lax in their attentiveness.

 - Workers are wearing noise-protective headgear.
-Both workers and pedestrians are increasingly wearing noise-protective head gear, which means they cannot hear the sound of approaching forklifts.
+Both workers and pedestrians are increasingly wearing noise-protective headgear.
+This means they cannot hear approaching forklifts.

 - They are not paying attention.
-Your employees are busy and may be looking down at information on their clipboard or phone while walking through busy aisles without even knowing it!
+Your employees are busy and may be looking down at information on their clipboard or phone while walking through busy aisles.

 Accidents Can be Prevented With the Use of Red and Blue Safety Lights